Rental Procedures & Information

 WHAT TO DO BEFORE YOU RENT OUT YOUR HOUSE

-- Prior to advertising your house as for rent or agreeing to a lease with a prospective tenant, fill out the Rental Application form and submit it to email@example.com or drop it off through the mail slot at the Business Office located at 4498 Lawson Court.
+- Prior to advertising your house as for rent or agreeing to a lease with a prospective tenant, fill out the Rental Application form and submit it to firstname.lastname@example.org or drop it off through the mail slot at the Business Office located at 4498 Lawson Court.
+This form simply notifies the Association that you wish to rent your unit in the near future and are seeking approval from the Association to do so.
+You do not need to have a tenant lined up or a signed lease at this time.

 Once approved, you may begin your search for a tenant!